jduchateau/GRAPE/docs/start.md

 # Getting started

 This tutorial assumes that you are already familiar with knowledge graphs and RDF (Resource Description Framework).
+And after settings things up, we will create a simple RML mapping from JSON and CSV to create a simple Graph with people and movies.

+???
+QUESTION "Need help?"
+    If at some point you need help, [create an issue](https://gitlab.uliege.be/JakubDuchateau/grape/-/issues/new) if you have one, or drop us an email: [Jakub Duchateau](https://www.uliege.be/cms/c_9054334/fr?uid=u190657){ target="_blank" }.

 ## Prepare the project

+Have you installed MPS and GRAPE?
+If not, go back to [Installation](install.md) to follow along.

 In MPS, a _Project_ has multiple _Solutions_ or _Languages_.
 Each Solution can have multiples modules which in turn store root nodes,